 Each group is led by students who create cheers and hand movements within a theme for their color team.
 This year, themes ranged from Pikachu, to witches and traditional northern-Thai.
 Each color team organized a parade dance as well.
 Students nominated their princess, dedicated their lady boys in special attire and created a moving show to demonstrate their creativity and color pride as they competed for sports day awards.

 |The blue team sitting in solidarity preparing for their cheerleaders.|

-My second day in Mae Lao, a small village in northern Thailand, I was catapulted into this energetic, organized and fun day.
-I walked around with my host teacher, visiting students who shared a variety of fun facts like, "I love you!" and, "I can't speak English."
+I was catapulted into this energetic, organized and fun day on my second day in Mae Lao, a small village of about 3,000 people in northern Thailand.
+I walked around with my host teacher and mentor, visiting students who shared a variety of fun facts like, "I love you!" and, "I can't speak English."

 |Joining the student parade, the drumline and cheerleader princess show respect for Thailand and excitement.|

 My intrigue for learning about Thai culture encompassed my social life, as well.
 My housemate and colleague, P'Pui, eagerly welcomed me to our new home.
 She showed me how to use the two-tub washing machine, offered me house shoes and invited me to join nightly dinners with other teachers.
 Two months later, I enjoy daily meals, spicy som tum (green papaya salad) and inside jokes with my new friends as we sing karaoke, plan classes and laugh as we use snap chat filters together.

 |Taking a selfie with a fellow teacher and supporting the Pikachu team.|